“Speed provides the one geniunely modern pleasure.” – Aldous Huxley

 You’ll find that with the re-skinning model that this is almost always the bottleneck.
 The better you get at doing this, the more money you’ll make.
 Developers and designers, especially when they are using the same code over and over, can pump out projects for you.
 Then you have to move them to the store.
 Over and over.
 And over.
 Ugh.

 If you don’t know much about publishing, that’s totally ok!
 I wrote an ebook that explains everything, including this publishing process.
-You can download it for free here.
+You can download it for free in the app business workshop here.